Gökböri: Death

 Being without a male heir, Gökböri willed Erbil to the Abbasid Caliph al-Mustansir.

 In old age he campaigned against the Mongols, during their first approaches to Mesopotamia, which they were soon to overrun and devastate.
-Falling ill, he returned to his lands where he died in June 1233.
+Falling ill, he returned to his lands where he died on 28 June 1233.
+He was buried in Kufa.
 Three years later, in 1236, the Mongols sacked Erbil, but were unable to take the citadel; in 1258, during the Siege of Baghdad, Erbil fell to the Mongol general Oroktu Noyan.